When we’re feeling overwhelmed at work, it’s easy to feel stressed, confused, and at risk of burnout.

 This could be going for a walk, reading, meditating, doing yoga or just sitting and thinking.

 When you’re feeling overwhelmed at work, take this time away.

-When you break each goal down into an Action Plan you know what you need to do and by when, which calms feelings of overwhelm.
+Lay out what you need to do and by when, which calms feelings of overwhelm.